cleanlab/cleanlab/README.md

  )
 ```

 **CAUTION:** Predicted probabilities from your model must be out-of-sample\!
-You should never provide predictions on the same datapoints used to train the model, as these will be overfit and unsuitable for finding label-errors.
+You should never provide predictions on the same examples used to train the model, as these will be overfit and unsuitable for finding label-errors.
 To obtain out-of-sample predicted probabilities for every datapoint in your dataset, you can use [cross-validation](https://machinelearningmastery.com/out-of-fold-predictions-in-machine-learning/).
 Alternatively, you can train your model on a separate dataset and you are only evaluating labels in data that was previously held-out.

 Pre-computed **out-of-sample** predicted probabilities for CIFAR-10 train set are available: [here](https://github.com/cleanlab/examples/tree/master/cifar10#pre-computed-psx-for-every-noise--sparsity-condition).